jack23247/blog/_posts/2019-06-02-excel-automation-ruby.md

  - windows
 ---

-## The case

 For the last few days I've been working in tech support for a large company: I've been hired to assist in backing up, mastering and restoring a couple of computers.
 As I pointed out the need to automate some trivial tasks, our manager gave us an Excel sheet containing data about the machines we need to work on.

 ## The Excel sheet

-I obtained an Excel file containing four columns, and organized like this:
+I was given an Excel file containing four columns, and organized like this:

 | NAME  | SURNAME | OLD HOSTNAME  | NEW HOSTNAME  |
 | ----- | ------- | ------------- | ------------- |